husarion/rosbot_ros/ROS_API.md

-Use `rosbot_bringup.launch.py` from `rosbot_bringup` to start all base functionalities for ROSbot 2, 2R, PRO.
+Use `rosbot_bringup.launch.py` from `rosbot_bringup` to start all base functionalities for ROSbot 2, 2 PRO, 2R.
 It consists of following parts:

 - `ekf_node` from `robot_localization`, it is used to fuse wheel odometry and IMU data.
 Parameters are defined in `ekf.yaml` in `rosbot_bringup/config`.
 It subscribes to `/rosbot_base_controller/odom` and `/imu_broadcaster/imu` published by ros2 controllers and publishes fused odometry on `/odometry/filtered` topic